sourcegraph/handbook/content/departments/tech-ops/tools/endpoint-antivirus.md

 **What is Carbon Black?**

-VMWare’s Carbon Black is an antivirus software that we are deploying to Sourcegraph devices (laptops).
+VMWare’s Carbon Black is an antivirus software that we are deploying to all eligible Sourcegraph devices (laptops).
 Carbon Black monitors for malicious software and adware that may present security risks.

 **What you can do prior to Workspace One Enrollment**: